 Last update on

-We have observed a recovery in MMS delivery from a subset of Twilio Long Codes to Altice network subscribers in the United States and are monitoring service stability.
+We have observed a recovery in User Authentication Identity Gateway API high latency for T-Mobile in the United States and are monitoring service stability.
 We will provide another update in 2 hours or as soon as more information becomes available.

 Last update on